wazuh/wazuh-documentation/source/user-manual/ruleset/dynamic-fields.rst

 Wazuh transforms any field name included in the ``<order>`` tag into a JSON field.

-The next example shows how the Audit decoder extracts the information from an alert:
+The next example shows how the auditd decoder extracts the information from an alert:
 ::

   ** Alert 1486483073.60589: - audit,audit_configuration,